davdar/maam/writeup/pldi15.markdown

 \vspace{1em}

 \noindent
-From left to right, these give path sensitive, flow sensitive, and flow insensitive analyses.
+From left to right, these give path-sensitive, flow-sensitive, and flow-insensitive analyses.
 Furthermore, each monad stack with abstract components is assigned a Galois connection by-construction with their concrete analogues:

 \vspace{1em}